davyoon/second_project/README.md

 #Vacation Forum

 ###This forum is specific to vacation spots.
-Any user can create a new thread which will be about a new country and can write comments on existing threads.
-Only the master user can edit or delete threads.
-There will be a search bar that will search images and users can add the resulting images to a specific forum.
+The forum has subforums which are countries, and threads in each subforums.
+Any user can create a new subforum, create a new thread, comment, upvote, add image, and view gallery on each thread.

+#### I used the pure framework and font-awesome for come icons.
+I first attempted to use googe images api so a user can search images on the page and add them by clicking on them.
+However, I failed to learn to use it and tried using twitter but most pictures aren't useful.